julianfigueroaGL/gorilla-cast-docs/docs/routing/index.md

 # Routing

 Now we know the basis of Vue.js, we know how to create components, use lifecycle features and communicate multiple components.
-Quite a few useful things, but for most modern UI applications are usually more dynamic than this.
+Quite a few useful things, but most modern UI applications are usually more dynamic than this.
 How about navigating between pages and dynamically loading different components based on that navigation?
 Vue.js provides a powerfull plugin library for those use cases where your application will dynamically load different components based on some kind of routing.
 That's all we know as Single Page Applications - SPA.

 ## Installation